Learning Context-Adaptive Task Constraints for Robotic Manipulation: LEARNING ADAPTIVE TASK CONSTRAINTS FROM DEMONSTRATION

-Thus, the input to the model are the context vector $\mathbf{\kappa} \in \mathbb{R}^C$ and the initial relative poses for each pair of task frames $\mathbf{x}_{0} \in \mathbb{R}^6$.
-The output of the model is a trajectory of relative poses and twists for each pair of task frames that is used as input to (\ref{eq:pose_control}).
-By using twist commands as variables, the acquired trajectories can be adapted with respect to varying start and end poses.
+The procedure for estimating task constraints from GMM is summarized in Algorithm~\ref{alg:reproduction}.
+The input to the algorithm is the context vector $\mathbf{\kappa} \in \mathbb{R}^C$ and the initial relative poses for each pair of task frames $\mathbf{x}_{0}$.
+The output are the task constraints $(\mathbf{x}(t),\mathbf{v}(t))$, as well as the associated soft task priorities $\mathbf{w}(t)$.
+By using twist commands as variables, the acquired trajectories can be adapted with respect to varying starting points.

-Since it is likely that two different twists refer to a similar pose in the demonstrations (e.g. when changing the direction of motion), the distribution $\mathcal{P}(\mathbf{v},\mathbf{x},\mathbf{\kappa})$ may be multi-modal.
-In order to avoid averaging between two equiprobable modes we modify the model as follows: We shift the twist trajectory $\mathbf{v}$ one time step backwards ($\mathbf{v}_t=\mathbf{v}_{t-1}$) and add this data to the joint distribution.
-Then we estimate the twist commands from the conditional distribution $\mathcal{P}(\mathbf{v}_t|\mathbf{\hat{v}}_{t-1},\mathbf{\hat{x}}_t,\mathbf{\kappa})$.
-This way, we can resolve ambiguities between twist and pose data, like changes in motion direction.

-The advantage of GMR over other regression techniques here is that it is able to generate smooth and continuous motions and that it provides information about the variation of the input data, which we require to estimate the soft task priorities.
+The advantage of GMR over other regression techniques is that it is able to generate smooth and continuous motions and that it provides information about the variance of the input data, which we require to estimate the soft task priorities.
 Furthermore, the time for regression is independent of the size of the data set, as GMR models the joint probability of the data, and then derives the regression function from the joint density model~\cite{Stulp2015}.
-Since we have quite large data sets we prefer GMM-GMR over other approaches that model the regression function directly like e.g. Gaussian Process Regression (GPR)~\cite{Rasmussen2004}.
+Since we have quite large data sets we prefer GMM-GMR over other approaches that model the regression function directly like e.g., Gaussian Process Regression (GPR)~\cite{Rasmussen2004}.